wrachel/RobustPhysics-RASA-project/README.md

 ## Instructions to run RASA project:

+First, we need to install the necessary libraries.
+On the command line, run:

+`pip install rasa`

+`pip install flask`

 To interact with the rasa model, we need to start the rasa server.
 To start the server, utilize the following command on the command line:

 `rasa run -m models --enable-api`